 By guest author Rachel Giannini, Early Childhood Specialist/Video Blog Host/Early Childhood Advocate.

 Remember how I mentioned that your little one would start exploring everything with their mouths?
 Yeah, I meant everything.
 And while it may seem super gross to you, it is super important for their development.
 To start, it is their way of exploring their environment.
 Your child is still getting the hang of their hands.
 Grasping, poking, smooshing skills have yet to be mastered.
-Your child’s mouth, however, has more nerve endings per square millimeter than any other part of their body make it the perfect exploration tool.
-By putting objects in their mouth, they investigate textures, strengthen their five senses, and develop a deeper understanding of the world around them.
+However, your child's mouth has more nerve endings per square millimeter than any other part of their body, making it the perfect tool for exploration.
+By putting objects in their mouth, they investigate textures, strengthen their 5 senses, and develop a deeper understanding of the world around them.

 Toy feature: Atom teether

 Here are a few ways you can help in this exploration and work on early literacy skills.
 During tummy time, place a few toys slightly out of range from your little one’s grasp; this will begin prepping them for the crawling stage.
 Once they’ve reached their destination, and that toy has hit their lips, start providing rich vocabulary.
 “I can see you put the toy in your mouth.”
 “What does it feel like?”
 “Is it smooth?”
 “What does it taste like?”
 While your child will not verbally answer you, you are prepping them for future conversations and providing a robust vocabulary.
 Great job, teacher!

 A teachable moment doesn’t mean you walk around with a globe, microscope, and a thesaurus.
 It means that you talk to your child.
 It means pointing out shapes, colors, and animals.
 It means singing to your little one and reading stories.
 It means doing all the things that you are already probably doing.
 Remember, you’re amazing, and you’ve got this!